AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/overview.md

 ## Audience {#audience}

 This journey lays out the requirements, steps, and approach to customize AEM Sites themes.
 Its primary audience is the front end developer, who needs no knowledge of AEM.
 However, in oder to illustrate the entire process, the journey involves the administrator, who is assumed to have basic AEM Sites and Cloud Manager knowledge.
-In some cases, the same person may serve both roles.
+In practice, the same person may serve both roles and this journey supports both perspectives.

 |Persona|Description|Role in Journey|
 |---|---|---|